johnwcowan/r7rs-work/ContextsCowan.md

 *c* is a context instance object.

 *cobj* is an object in a context, whereas *obj* is an object out of a context.
-Note that whether an object is in or out of a context depends on the context instance object.
+Note that whether an object is in or out of a context depends on the relevant context instance object.

 *proc* is a pure procedure, accepting an *obj* (or more than one as noted) and returning an *obj*.